-WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, issued the following statement on the Senate’s vote to reduce post-cloture debate time on district court judicial nominees:
+WASHINGTON – Vanita Gupta, president and CEO of The Leadership Conference on Civil and Human Rights, issued the following statement on President Trump’s proclamation suspending visas for certain foreign workers:

 WASHINGTON – On a press call today, civil rights advocates urged the Senate to reject Cory Wilson’s nomination to the U.S. Court of Appeals for the Fifth Circuit.
 The full Senate will vote on his confirmation tomorrow.

 WASHINGTON – The Leadership Conference on Civil and Human Rights and All Voting is Local, with its joint And Still I Vote℠ campaign, will hold multiple events this week as part of the And Still I Vote℠ Week of Action, a call to mobilize voters and urge the Senate to pass the HEROES Act to ensure officials across the country have the vital resources to ensure fair, safe, and accessible elections in 2020, especially for voters of color.
 These activities are part of Turn Up Tuesdays, a weekly national call to action to ensure people are informed and activated to vote in November.

 Donald Trump and the Senate are completely out touch with the nation’s real needs.

 Our response to COVID-19 and structural racism, along with a looming election, define who we are as a nation.
 The American people are in the streets meeting this unprecedented moment to call for justice.
 Meanwhile, many of our nation’s leaders are failing to act.